platformsh/platformsh-docs/docs/src/development/deploy-button.md

 https://console.platform.sh/org/create-project/?template=https://github.com/platformsh-templates/drupal8.git
 ```

-(Note that is the URL of the Git repository as if you were cloning it, NOT the URL of the repository's home page on GitHub.)
+(Note that's the URL of the Git repository as if you were cloning it, NOT the URL of the repository's home page on GitHub.)

 A new project is created and then initialized with whatever code is at the tip of the default branch of that repository.
 This method works for any publicly visible Git repository,